cappetta/cuse/README.old.md

 # Project Overview

-This project is fueled by an enormous desire to leverage technical public opinion & expertise to influence a enormously positive impact to the evolution of the OpenData Initiative within our local government.
+This project is fueled by an enormous desire to leverage public knowledge & technical expertise in an open & collaborative manner.
+The goal is to influence an enormously positive impact to the evolution of the OpenData Initiative within our local government.
 This repository serves as the first public repository to publish & share private industry knowledge

 actively suggest/prompte/recomment the centralization & where possible the format of specific metrics which can be used by the Open Data Initiative City of Syracuse.